Job Market Paper

 Black Empowerment and White Mobilization: The Effects of the Voting Rights Act

-Journal of Political Economy, revise and resubmit
+Journal of Political Economy, R&R

 with G. Facchini, M. Tabellini, and C. Testa